hlg/GroovyIFC/readme.markdown

+This is a growing set of groovy tools to handle [IFC](http://buildingsmart-tech.org/specifications/ifc-overview/) data.
+GroovyIFC is currently based on the Open IFC Java Toolbox (see prerequisites).
+The tool set started out as dae2ifc.groovy, a skript to write IFC geometry from collada files.

-This is a groovy skript to write IFC geometry from collada files using OpenIfcTools.
-It does only cover a small subset of the collada specification (basically the part that is used when exporting solid polygonal geometry from Google Sketchup) and it writes only IFC proxy entities.
-However the heart of the script - IfcBuilder - can be easily used to write arbitrary IFC entities programmatically from arbitrary input data - in a compact and concious fashion.
+The heart of the script - IfcBuilder - can be easily used to write arbitrary IFC entities programmatically from arbitrary input data - in a compact and concious fashion.
 Apart from writing, the combination of Groovy and OpenIfcTools is a very handy way for ad-hoc queries on IFC data.
-See the the RepresentationCounter example.
+Another use case is quick and dirty programmatic manipulation of IFC files for research or prototyping purposes (see DeepSpatialHierarchy.groovy).
+A set of utility methods is bundled in IfcModelHelper.

 People asked for it, so I decided to put it out in the wild.
-Hope it's gonna be useful to anybody.
+Hope it'll gonna be useful to anybody.
 Comes with no warranty.

 Prerequisites
 =============